tied/jira_problems_advisor/README.md

 ### Possible problem advisor
 If you worked with Jira Automation before - you probably know what you're doing.
 If you haven't - please be extra careful.
 You'd better try some of it's functionallity first to not only follow the instructions but understand what you are doing.
 0) Make sure that you fit the requirements in [What is required for it to work?](#what-is-required-for-it-to-work) section
-1) Go to Project Settings -> Project Automation and click 'Create Rule' button
+1) Go to Project Settings -> Project Automation and click 'Create Rule' button (from now you can also create the rule on Global Administration, since you can add some custom project-level settings in switch-case part of the code)
 2) In 'New Trigger' section choose 'Issue Created' and Save.
 3) In 'Add component' section choose 'New Condition' -> 'If / else block'.
 Click 'Add conditions...', and select 'Issue fields condition'.
 Select 'Creator' 'is one of' and type the user or users which are doing automated Incident creation in you Jira.
 Click Save.
-4) Click your created condition on the left, and click on 'Add conditions...' again. select 'Issue fields condition'.
+4) Click on your created condition on the left, and click on 'Add conditions...' again. select 'Issue fields condition'.
 Select 'Issue Type' 'equals' and select Incident from dropdown menu (it can be any type, but at the moment script has Incident type hardcoded, though it can be easily be changed).
 Click Save.
 5) On the left, click on (+) sign relative to newly created "If: all match" block.
 Choose New action.
 Select 'Execute a ScriptRunner script' action.
 6) On the 'Note' enter any desciption you need.
 Then copy the content of 'possible_problem_advisor.groovy' and paste it to Script field.
 Wait for some time till script got analyzed.
 May get 4 lines with exclamation marks, it's ok.
 Be sure there are no other Errors.
 Click Save.
 7) Name your automation rule and click Turn it on.